Sitetheory/Sitetheory-Docs/Tutorials/How-To-Make-An-Entity-Versionable.rst

 Registering Information for Dynamic Versions
 ********************************************

 If a parent entity has a "Fixed Version" relationship with a versionable entity, the parent must register the versionable entities via an array returned in ``getEntityVersion()``.
 And the parent entity implements the VersionParentTrait that includes a getVersion() method.
-This lets you pass in the the name of the property where the dynamic version is stored (e.g. ``getVersion(‘viewVersion')``) and that aliases to the ``getViewVersion()`` method.
+This lets you pass in the the name of the property where the dynamic version is stored (e.g. ``getVersion(‘contentVersion')``) and that aliases to the ``getContentVersion()`` method.

 But in some cases, you may not know what the versionable entity is offhand, but you just need to know whether it's published or not, e.g. in a generic edit template.
 So in those cases you can just call that method without an entity name and it will fetch the first versionable entity.
-For example, when editing a View (e.g. ``ArticleEdit``), the editor will be set to edit the View entity.
-The editControllerBase will put this View entity into ``$initController->view[‘entities'][‘editor']`` which is accessible in the template as ``{{ view.entities.editor }}``.
-So if you call ``{{ view.entities.editor.version.timePublish }}``, it will get the timePublish for the ``view.viewVersion`` entity, since that is the first (and only) versionable entity.
+For example, when editing a content (e.g. ``ArticleEdit``), the editor will be set to edit the Content entity.
+The editControllerBase will put this Content entity into ``$initController->content[‘entities'][‘editor']`` which is accessible in the template as ``{{ content.entities.editor }}``.
+So if you call ``{{ content.entities.editor.version.timePublish }}``, it will get the timePublish for the ``content.contentVersion`` entity, since that is the first (and only) versionable entity.

 Entities Associated with the Versionable Entity
 ===============================================

-The sub entities associated with the versionable entity (e.g. each content type, ViewSettings, etc), need to register their rootParent so that we can update the rootParent's mod time, e.g. update View when Article is edited.
+The sub entities associated with the versionable entity (e.g. each content type, ContentSettings, etc), need to register their rootParent so that we can update the rootParent's mod time, e.g. update Content when Article is edited.

 .. code-block:: php
     :linenos:

     <?php
     public function getParent() {
-        return $this->getViewVersion();
+        return $this->getContentVersion();
     }
     public function getRootParent() {
         return $this->getParent()->getParent();